JuliaLang/julia/README.md

 ### High-Performance JIT Compiler

 Julia is an interactive environment with a high performance JIT compiler, with syntax that is familiar to users of other technical computing environments.
-The following [performance benchmarks](https://github.com/JuliaLang/julia/blob/master/test/perf.j) are from a Macbook with 2.1GHz Intel Core 2 Duo:
+The following [benchmarks](https://github.com/JuliaLang/julia/blob/master/test/perf.j) are from a Macbook with 2.1GHz Intel Core 2 Duo:

     +---------------+-------+--------+--------+--------------+---------+
     |    Time       | Julia | Matlab | Octave | Python 2.7.1 | g++ -O3 |